-- U.S Public Water District Settlement Agreement In June 2023, we, Corteva/EID, and DuPont, together, entered into the U.S. public water system settlement agreement, under which the parties agreed to collectively establish and contribute a total of \$1.185 billion to the qualified settlement fund per the terms of the U.S. public water system settlement agreement.
-Contribution rates were consistent with the binding MOU entered into among the parties in January 2021, with Chemours contributing 50% (or approximately \$592 million), and DuPont and Corteva collectively contributing the remaining 50%.
-The settlement amounts were funded by the parties in full and deposited into the qualified settlement fund on September 6, 2023 following receipt of preliminary approval of the settlement by the United States District Court for the District of South Carolina.
-We funded \$592 million into the qualified settlement fund, using a combination of proceeds from the issuance of the New Term Loans, funds available under the MOU escrow account, and available cash.
-Our proportional reversionary interest of the investments within the qualified settlement fund are recognized as restricted cash and restricted cash equivalents on our consolidated balance sheet at March 31, 2024, which is discussed further in "Note 22 - Supplemental Cash Flow Information" to the Interim Consolidated Financial Statements.
-Refer to "Note 16 - Commitments and Contingent Liabilities" to the Interim Consolidated Financial Statements for further discussion on the U.S. public water system settlement agreement.
-Having reached final judgment in accordance with the Settlement Agreement in April 2024, we will no longer maintain our reversionary interest to the underlying restricted funds within the Water District Settlement Fund.
-As such, the restricted cash and cash equivalents and the associated accrued liabilities will be derecognized in the second guarter of 2024. - Environmental remediation We, due to the terms of our Separation-related agreements with EID, are subject to contingencies pursuant to environmental laws and regulations that in the future may require further action to correct the effects on the environment of prior disposal practices or releases of chemical substances, which are attributable to EID's activities before our spin-off.
+Environmental remediation - We, due to the terms of our Separation-related agreements with EID, are subject to contingencies pursuant to environmental laws and regulations that in the future may require further action to correct the effects on the environment of prior disposal practices or releases of chemical substances, which are attributable to EID's activities before our spin-off.
 Much of this liability results from Comprehensive Environmental Response Compensation and Liability Act ("CERCLA"), Resource Conservation and Recovery Act ("RCRA"), and similar federal, state, local, and foreign laws.
 These laws may require us to undertake certain investigative, remediation, and restoration activities at sites where we conduct or EID once conducted operations or at sites where waste generated by us was disposed.
-At March 31, 2024, our consolidated balance sheets include \$581 million for environmental remediation liabilities, of which \$129 million was classified as current, and a portion is subject to recovery under the MOU.
-Of the current environmental liabilities of \$129 million, \$77 million relates to Fayetteville.
-Pursuant to the binding MOU that we entered into with DuPont, Corteva, and EID in January 2021, costs related to potential future legacy PFAS liabilities arising out of pre-July 1, 2015 conduct will subject to the cost-sharing arrangement, where we bear half of the cost of such future potential legacy PFAS liabilities and DuPont and Corteva will collectively bear the other half of the cost of such future potential legacy PFAS liabilities up to an aggregate \$4 billion, of which approximately \$2.1 billion is available after consideration of the funding of the qualified settlement fund per the terms of the U.S. public water system settlement agreement, payment to the State of Ohio, and supplemental payment to the State of Delaware (discussed below).
+At June 30, 2024, our consolidated balance sheets include \$580 million for environmental remediation liabilities, of which \$127 million was classified as current, and a portion is subject to recovery under the MOU.
+Of the current environmental liabilities of \$127 million, \$74 million relates to Fayetteville.
+Pursuant to the binding MOU that we entered into with DuPont, Corteva, and EID in January 2021, costs related to potential future legacy PFAS liabilities arising out of pre-July 1, 2015 conduct will subject to the cost-sharing arrangement, where we bear half of the cost of such future potential legacy PFAS liabilities and DuPont and Corteva will collectively bear the other half of the cost of such future potential legacy PFAS liabilities up to an aggregate \$4 billion, of which approximately \$2.2 billion is available after consideration of the funding of the payment to the State of Ohio and supplemental payment to the State of Delaware (discussed below).
 Refer to the "Environmental Matters" section within this MD&A for the anticipated environmental remediation payments over the next three years.
 Refer to "Note 16 - Commitments and Contingent Liabilities" to the Interim Consolidated Financial Statements for further discussion of the MOU and Qualified Spend.